What is the best protein powder for IBS?

 drink wholesome is additive-free.

-One of the reasons why we make the best IBS protein powder is that we, unlike most protein powder companies, do not use food additives.
-While small amounts of additives might not seem like a problem, they can cause painful side effects for people with sensitive stomachs.
+One of the reasons why we make the best protein powder for IBS is that we, unlike most protein powder companies, do not use food additives.
+While small amounts of additives might not seem like a problem, they can cause painful side effects for IBS sufferers and people with sensitive stomachs.

 Basically, because food additives look very little like real food, they are challenging to digest.
-This gives your gut bacteria more time to eat.
-Gut bacteria release gas as they eat, so more time to eat means more gas.
-Excess abdominal gas can cause bloating, flatulence, and stomach pain.
+This gives your gut bacteria more time to eat and release gas.
+Too much gas can cause bloating, flatulence, and stomach pain.
 It can also slow the movement of food through the colon, causing constipation.

 For some people, partially digested food additives cause the colon to absorb extra water and/or prevent the colon from absorbing water.
-This is called osmotic diarrhea, and is probably the reason why protein shakes make you run to the bathroom.
+This triggers osmotic diarrhea, and may be the reason why protein shakes make you run to the bathroom.

 Here is a list of the most common food additives in protein powder:

-Moreover, eating additives regularly can disturb regulatory pathways in your intestines, triggering the development of conditions like inflammatory bowel disease (IBD).
+Eating additives regularly can disturb regulatory pathways in your intestines, triggering the development of conditions like inflammatory bowel disease (IBD).
 Certain additives, namely artificial sweeteners and sugar alcohols, can also disrupt the balance of gut microbiome – the collection of microorganisms living in your gut.
-An imbalanced gut microbiome is a significant contributor to inflammation throughout the body, which is the last thing you want if you have IBS.
+An imbalanced gut microbiome is a significant contributor to inflammation, and makes it hard to digest and absorb food, which is the last thing you want if you have IBS.

 the alternative: